 The fifth element

-Chris Tucker goes buckwyld in The Fifth Element.
+Chris Tucker goes crazy in The Fifth Element.
+Don’t we all?

 A friend asked how the cannabis business my wife and I had been creating was going.
-I told him we’d pivoted off the plan but carried it deep into the fire dimension — and, arguably, a little watery.
+I told him we’d pivoted off the idea but carried it deep into the fire dimension — and, arguably, gotten a little watery.

 There are dimensions within dimensions, most invisible to the naked eye.
-I call it the spiritual realm.
+Collectively, I call these ethereal planes the spiritual realm.

 Tuning into it is difficult for many of us.
 For those who do, the experience can be jarring.